fsouza/prettierd/README.md

 ## Provide Default Configuration

 You can provide a default configuration for the prettier via setting the environment variable `PRETTIERD_DEFAULT_CONFIG` to the exact path of the `prettier` configuration file.

 ## Local Instance

 If you have locally installed `prettier` in your package, it will use that.
-Elsewise it will use the one bundled with the package itself.
+Otherwise, it will use the one bundled with the package itself.

+If you want to use prettierd exclusively with the locally installed prettier package, you can set the environment variable `PRETTIERD_LOCAL_PRETTIER_ONLY` (any truthy value will do, good examples are `true` or `1`).

 ## Editor integration